 - Provide proper governance and oversight to CRE through the review and implementation of strategic plans, operational policies, annual budgets, and program charters

-- Participate in a board committee (Audit and Finance, Community Advisory Circle, Fundraising, and Governance and Human Resources)
+- Participate in a board committees (Audit and Finance, Community Advisory Circle, Fundraising, and Governance and Human Resources)

 - Act as an official representative of CRE